BU-KABlab/nesp-lib-py/README.md

 These pumps are also distributed under different names, like Aladdin by World Precision Instruments (WPI) and LA by Landgraf Laborsysteme.

+This is a fork from florian-lapp's original, modified to accommodate other NE pump modles.

 ## Features

 - Object-oriented design